ivyleavedtoadflax/ivyleavedtoadflax.github.io/_posts/2015-04-10-regularised-logistic-regression.md

 In my last post I compared vectorised logistic regression solved with an optimisation algorithm with a generalised linear model.
 I tested it out on a very simple dataset which could be classified using a linear boundary.
 In this post I'm following the next part of Andrew Ng's Machine Learning course on [coursera](http://www.coursera.org) and implementing regularisation and feature mapping to allow me to map non-linear decision boundaries using logistic regression.
 And of course, I'm doing it in R, not Matlab or Octave.

+As ever the full code to produce this page is available on [github](https://github.com/ivyleavedtoadflax/ivyleavedtoadflax.github.io).

 ### Visualising the data

 First I plot the data...and it's pretty clear that to create an accurate decision boundary will require some degree of polynomial features in order to account for its spherical nature.